awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 **To connect to a DB cluster with SSL using the MySQL utility**

-1. Download the public key for the Amazon RDS signing certificate from [https://s3\.amazonaws\.com/rds\-downloads/rds\-combined\-ca\-bundle\.pem](https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem)\.
-Doing this downloads a file named `rds-combined-ca-bundle.pem`\.
+1. Download the public key for the Amazon RDS signing certificate\.

+   For information about downloading certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Cluster](UsingWithRDS.SSL.md)\.

 1. Type the following command at a command prompt to connect to the primary instance of a DB cluster with SSL using the MySQL utility\.
 For the \-h parameter, substitute the endpoint DNS name for your primary instance\.
 For the \-\-ssl\_ca parameter, substitute the SSL certificate file name as appropriate\.
 Type the master user password when prompted\.